Physician, Psychologist, Author

 Education & Training

 Dr. Leonard Sax MD PhD attended public schools in Shaker Heights Ohio from kindergarten through grade 12.
 He enrolled in the Massachusetts Institute of Technology (MIT) in Cambridge Massachusetts in the fall of 1977; he graduated Phi Beta Kappa from MIT in January 1980, at the age of 19.
-He then went on the University of Pennsylvania, where he earned both a PhD in psychology, and an MD.
+He then went on to the University of Pennsylvania, where he earned both a PhD in psychology, and an MD.
 He did a three-year residency in family medicine in Lancaster Pennsylvania.
 Dr. Sax has been continuously certified by the American Board of Family Medicine since 1989.
-He is licensed to practice medicine in Maryland and Pennsylvania.
-He is currently certified in Advanced Cardiac Life Support and in Pediatric Advanced Life Support.

 In March 1990, Dr. Sax launched a primary care medical practice in Montgomery County Maryland.
-From 1990 through 2008, Dr. Sax provided primary care and urgent care services to children and adults.
+From 1990 through 2008, Dr. Sax provided primary care to children and adults.
 In 2001, Dr. Sax began visiting schools and meeting with parents’ groups.
 In 2005, Doubleday published his first book Why Gender Matters; an updated second edition was published in 2017.
-In 2007, Basic Books published his second book Boys Adrift.
-In June 2008, Dr. Sax sold his practice to his associate and began a 5-year sabbatical, working with schools and community groups across the United States and around the world.
+In 2007, Basic Books published his second book Boys Adrift; an updated second edition was published in 2016.
 In 2010, Basic Books published his third book Girls on the Edge; an updated second edition was published in 2020.
 In December 2015, Basic Books published his fourth book The Collapse of Parenting, which became a New York Times bestseller.